Rule 6.1 of the Hawaii Professional Rules of Conduct states that a lawyer should aspire to provide at least fifty hours of pro bono services per year.

 MEDICIAL-LEGAL PARTNERSHIP FOR CHILDREN IN HAWAI’I

-The Medical-Legal Partnership for Children in Hawai‘i (MLPC) is a collaboration between the William S. Richardson School of Law (University of Hawai‘i) and the Kokua Kalihi Valley Comprehensive Family Services (KKV), a community health center.
-MLPC provides free legal services, on-site at KKV for low-income families.
-MPC also engages in community education and systemic advocacy to promote legal knowledge, equity, and civic engagement.
+The Medical-Legal Partnership for Children in Hawai‘i (MLPC) is a collaboration between the William S. Richardson School of Law (University of Hawai‘i) and the Kokua Kalihi Valley Comprehensive Family Services, a community health center and Kapiolani Medical Center (pediatric specialty hospital).
+MLPC provides free legal services, on site at both healthcare sites for low-income families.
+MLPC also engages in community education and systemic advocacy to promote legal knowledge, equity, and civic engagement.

 Scope: The MLPC prioritizes law students and recent graduates for pro bono and fellowship opportunities.
 MLPC also partners with licensed attorneys who can provide particular needs, such as civil rights, disability access, family law, personal injury, and policy advocacy.